 But there was also something else going on around the Red Road opening ceremony plan.
 Whilst breathtakingly ill-conceived, it flushed out strongly-held sentiments about social housing and urban renewal.
 The proposal acted as a catalyst for public discussion, albeit brief, about the legacies of post-war modernism, and the question of what to do with the imposing physical structures it has left behind.
 Some of the online debates, in comments on the BBC’s news pages for example, were witty and revealing.

-Perhaps it is the boldness of tower blocks, the confidence they project against all the odds, the lost ideologies they embody, their monumental presence, their shameless masculinism and muscularity, or the way that they evoke the recent past through material form.
-The desire to blow up modernist buildings as a spectator sport could be seen as a backhanded compliment, a tacit admission of their intrinsic power.
-It seems unlikely that, in fifty years time, anyone will want to dynamite the bland low-rise housing of the Glasgow athletes’ village as part of a public spectacle.
-It would be a damp squib.
+Perhaps the strength of feeling is a reaction to the boldness of tower blocks, their sheer intensity and monumental presence.
+These buildings project confidence, against all the odds, and embody lost ideologies from more optimistic times.
+Their shameless masculinism and muscularity is shocking.
+Seen in this light, the desire to blow up modernist buildings as a spectator sport could be seen as a backhanded compliment; a tacit admission of the intrinsic power of this type of architecture.
+As a comparison, it seems unlikely that, in fifty years time, anyone will want to dynamite the bland low-rise housing of the Glasgow athletes’ village as part of a public spectacle.

 In such sites, local residents often get actively involved – not necessarily in large numbers, not always in agreement, and not always achieving their aims, but certainly with a lot of emotional investment.
 These contested sites also have a tendency to attract artists and creative projects – sometimes working with conflicts, sometimes intensifying them or provoking resistances, but either way usually inciting lively responses.
 Red Road itself has inspired a remarkable array of arts and cultural works over the years, such as the drawings, photographs, videos and writings collected on the Red Road Flats website.